Fourth Ministerial Meeting on Health Security and Bioterrorism

 - We recognize concerns surrounding biosafety and health security standards outside of GHSAG countries and support the need for evidence-based research to improve global standards in this area.

 - The UK will host an anthrax testing workshop in March 2004.

-To underscore our commitment to improve public health security globally, we decided to undertake work in new areas concerning radio-nuclear threats, field epidemiology practices, and
+- To underscore our commitment to improve public health security globally, we decided to undertake work in new areas concerning radio-nuclear threats, field epidemiology practices, and collaboration on research.

 - We endorsed the proposal from France to address radiological and nuclear threats to public health and health security.